Major Training Sites

 MedStar Georgetown University Hospital

-MedStar Washington Hospital Center (MWHC) is a not-for-profit, 926-bed teaching and research hospital.
+MedStar Washington Hospital Center is a not-for-profit, 926-bed teaching and research hospital.
 It is the largest private hospital in the nation’s capital and among the 50 largest hospitals in the nation.
-It is located in the Northwest section of the District of Columbia and shares a 47-acre campus with three medical facilities.
-In addition to fellows and residents from Georgetown’s Department of Psychiatry, MWHC also serves as a training site for residents from the Georgetown’s departments of neurology, internal medicine, and medicine-pediatrics programs, in addition to serving as a clinical teaching site for the Georgetown University School of Medicine.
+It is located in the Northwest section of the District of Columbia and shares a 47-acre campus with three medical facilities, including the DC VAMC.
+MedStar Georgetown Psychiatry residents train on the MedStar Washington Outpatient Behavioral Health Service, the CL service and the Inpatient Service, working alongside faculty from the MedStar Washington Hospital System.
+MedStar Washington also serves as a training site for CL fellows as well as residents from the MedStar Georgetown neurology, internal medicine, and medicine-pediatrics programs, in addition to being a clinical teaching site for the Georgetown University School of Medicine.

 Adventist HealthCare Behavioral Health & Wellness Services is part of a network of health care facilities owned by Adventist HealthCare.
 Adventist HealthCare Behavioral Health & Wellness Services provides a wide range of mental health services for children, adolescents, adults and older adults.
 It has acute inpatient and partial hospitalization services for children, adolescents and adults.
 Medstar Georgetown psychiatry residents receive their inpatient child and adolescent psychiatry clinical experience at Adventist HealthCare Behavioral Health & Wellness Services during their PGY-3 year.

 Clifton Perkins Hospital